storj/docs/app/(docs)/object-mount/getting-started/enabling-object-mount/page.md

 {% /tabs %}

-For directions on unmounting, configuration options and further information, see the [user guide section on Object Mount Mount](../user-guides/basic#object-mount-mount).
+For directions on unmounting, configuration options and further information, see the [user guide section on Object Mount on FUSE](../user-guides/basic#object-mount-on-fuse).

 ## Object Mount FlexMount

 Use Object Mount FlexMount for the widest compatibility and support (including SUID binaries, Snap, AppImage and FlatPak applications using FUSE), combined with the speed of Direct Interception when possible.

-FlexMount is used by setting up a Object Mount Mount and then accessing the cloud using Object Mount CLI always "through" the mount path.
+FlexMount is used by setting up a Object Mount on FUSE and then accessing the cloud using Object Mount CLI always "through" the mount path.
 Object Mount will recognise that the path is a mount and use direct interception where possible for faster access.
-It will naturally fall back to the Object Mount Mount for anything that cannot be directly intercepted.
+It will naturally fall back to the Object Mount on FUSE for anything that cannot be directly intercepted.

 ### Usage

 A FlexMount is set up as follows:

-1. First, set up a Object Mount Mount:
+1. First, set up a Object Mount on FUSE:

    ```console
    $ mkdir "$HOME/my-object-storage"